 Hortonworks release notes associated with HDInsight versions

 - HDInsight cluster version 3.5 uses a Hadoop distribution that is based on Hortonworks Data Platform 2.5.
-This Hadoop cluster is the default created when using the portal.
+HDInsight cluster version 3.5 is the default Hadoop cluster that is created in the Azure portal.

 HDInsight cluster version 3.3 uses a Hadoop distribution that is based on Hortonworks Data Platform 2.3.